MiguelAngelTorres/Inteligencia-Artificial/README.md

 # Inteligencia-Artificial
 ## Prácticas de la asignatura IA de la Universidad de Granada(UGR)

-This is the "brain" of an agent prepared to discover and save maps of a game called "The Belkan Worlds" given by the UGR.
+1 and 2 are the "brain" of an agent prepared to discover and save maps of a game called "The Belkan Worlds" given by the UGR.
 This code might not work without the main game code, howerver it would be a nice code to understand the algorithm's idea.

+3 is a mix of files where are some rules of a conversational agent.
+It is written with AIML and again, it will not work without the right program.